trimstray/nginx-admins-handbook/README.md

 #### Debugging

   > You can change combinations and parameters of these commands.
+When carrying out the analysis, remember about the NGINX [debug log](#beginner-use-debug-mode-for-debugging) and [log formats](#beginner-use-custom-log-formats-for-debugging).

 ###### Show information about the NGINX processes